The Androgen Receptor Gene Mutations Database World Wide Web Server

 Introduction to androgen receptor gene mutations

-New & VERY IMPORTANT: In light of the difficulty in getting new AR mutations published the curator will now accept new mutations that have not been published, provided that it is from a reputable research or clinical laboratory.
-The curator also strongly suggests that where possible, particularly in the case of new unique mutations that an attempt be made to prove the pathogenicity of the putatative mutation, by showing that the mutation when transfected into a suitable expression system produces a mutant androgen receptor protein.
+NEW IMPORTANT: In light of the difficulty in getting new AR mutations published the curator will now accept new mutations that have not been published, provided that it is from a reputable research or clinical laboratory.
+The curator also strongly suggests that where possible, particularly in the case of new unique mutations that an attempt be made to at least confirm the pathogenicity of the putatative mutation, by showing that the mutation when transfected into a suitable expression system produces a mutant androgen receptor protein.

-pdf version of Database of Androgen Receptor Gene Mutations.
+A pdf version of the Database of Androgen Receptor Gene Mutations is available for download.

-NUCLEOTIDE AND AMINO ACID NUMBERING: The nucleotide and amino acid numbering system in the database is based on the Genbank mRNA sequence M20132.1 whose numbering system differs slightly from NCBI reference sequence NM_00044.2
+VERY IMPORTANT: NUCLEOTIDE AND AMINO ACID NUMBERING: The nucleotide and amino acid numbering system in the database ha now been changed and is now based on NCBI reference sequence NM_000044.2 rather than the Genbank mRNA sequence M20132.1.
+Note that the new numbering system differs slightly from the one used previously.

 2. Polyglutamine tract

-two shorter (21 instead of 23 glutamines) and one polyglycine tract longer (25 instead of 24 glycines).
+two longer (23 instead of 21 glutamines) and one polyglycine tract shorter (23 instead of 24)

-NB: This database is updated approximately once a month
+NB: The database is updated approximately once a month

 New Database of all known Androgen Receptor-Interacting Proteins now contains details of the regions of of interaction and a complete list of linked references.